electricimp/reference/hardware/IR/IrTransmitter/README.md

 ## Hardware Setup

 This class requires a simple circuit that uses both an imp PWM and an imp SPI MOSI to drive an IR LED.
 The PWM is used to provide a carrier signal, and the SPI is used to modulate that carrier.
 Currently, the SPI MOSI line must act as an active-high enable for the IR Transmitter.
-See the [IR Tail](../ir-tail-sch.pdf) schematic for an example circuit.
+See the [IR Tail](../examples/ir-tail-sch.pdf) schematic for an example circuit.

 ## Class Usage

-### Constructor: IrTransmitter(*spi, pwm*)
+### Constructor: IRTransmitter(*spi*, *pwm*)

 #### Parameters
 | Name    | Type    | Default | Description |